 Since November 2017, when the Board of Directors of the Company hired Joseph M. Zubretsky as the Company's new president and chief executive officer, the Company's total stockholders return has significantly outperformed that of both the Standard & Poor's Corporation Composite 500 Index ("S&P 500") and the Company's peer group index.
+In February 2022, the Company's stock was added to the S&P 500.

-The following line graph compares the percentage change in the cumulative total stockholders return on our common stock against the S&P 500 and the Company's peer group index for the period from January 1, 2017 to January 1, 2021.
+The following line graph compares the percentage change in the cumulative total stockholders return on our common stock against the S&P 500 and the Company's peer group index for the period from January 1, 2017 to January 1, 2022.
 The comparison assumes \$100 was invested on January 1, 2017, in our common stock and in each of the foregoing indices and assumes reinvestment of dividends.
 The stock performance shown on the graph represents historical stock performance and is not necessarily indicative of future stock price performance.

-The peer group index consists of our peer group used for the 2021 compensation study for our named executive officers, as follows: Acadia Healthcare Company, Inc., Anthem Inc., Centene Corporation, Cigna Corporation, Community Health Systems, Inc., HCA Healthcare, Inc., Humana Inc., Laboratory Corporation of America Holdings, Magellan Health, Inc., Quest Diagnostics Incorporated, Tenet Healthcare Corporation, and Universal Health Services, Inc.
+The peer group index consists of our peer group used for the 2022 compensation study for our named executive officers, as follows: Acadia Healthcare Company, Inc., Aflac Incorporated, Anthem Inc., Centene Corporation, Cigna Corporation, Community Health Systems, Inc., DaVita Inc., HCA Healthcare, Inc., Humana Inc., Laboratory Corporation of America Holdings, Quest Diagnostics Incorporated, Tenet Healthcare Corporation, and Universal Health Services, Inc.